Preparing for failures in the Splunk utility tier

 |License server||No impact to indexing functions

-If any of these components are destroyed, it requires effort to rebuild a new instance and update references to the new host's information throughout the environment.
-You can mitigate these laborious and error-prone efforts by applying best practices.
+If any of these components are destroyed, it takes time and effort to rebuild a new instance and update references to the new host's information throughout the environment.
+You can avoid this by applying the following best practices.

 Preserve component's state